ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 3. In leaderless replication, clients send writes and reads to several nodes in parallel in order to ensure all nodes have most up-to-date data.

 4. Resolving conflicting changes can be performed either _on-write_ or _on-read_.
 Some strategies for resolving conflicting changes are: giving writes unique IDs, giving replicas unique IDs, merging changes, or prompting user to perform the resolution.

+### Chapter 6: Partitioning

+1. Partitioning, breaking data up into _partitions_ is called different things in different implementations: _shards_, _regions_, _tablets_, _vnodes_ and _vBuckets_ .

+2. Data should be allocated evenly across partitions, avoiding _skew_.

+3. Partitioning can done by keys, or _hashes of keys_.

+4. Skewed data needs to be _rebalanced_ to avoid _hotspots_, where processing takes more time